 Billions of dollars’ worth of government contracts are awarded to prime government contractors each year.
 Many of those prime contracts require the engagement of subcontractors.
-So, how do you become a subcontractor to a prime government contractor?
+So, how do you get government subcontracting opportunities with DOD prime contractors?
+We’ll tell you.

 Let’s first make sure we are on the same page with the terminology we’re using and the steps to being a successful subcontractor to a prime government contractor.

-What's the difference between a contractor and subcontractor?
+What's the difference between a government prime contractor and subcontractor?

-A subcontractor is defined by Federal Acquisition Regulation (FAR) 3.502-1 as:
+A government subcontractor is defined by Federal Acquisition Regulation (FAR) 3.502-1 as:

 Any person, other than the prime contractor, who offers to furnish or furnishes any supplies, materials, equipment or services of any kind under a prime contract or a subcontract entered into in connection with such prime contract and includes any person who offers to furnish or furnishes general supplies to the prime contract or a higher tier subcontractor.

-Subcontracting possibilities are defined when a subcontracting plan is required on a federal government contract.
-Large prime contractors who have received federal contracts for goods and services other than construction, valued at more than $700,000, or for construction valued at more than $1.5 million, are required to establish plans and goals for subcontracting with small businesses.
+Subcontracting opportunities with DoD prime contractors typically become available when a subcontracting plan is required on a federal government contract.
+Large, prime contractors who have received federal contracts for goods and services other than construction, contracts valued at more than $700,000, or for construction contracts valued at more than $1.5 million, are required to establish plans and goals for subcontracting with small businesses.

 What are steps a small business owner should take to become a subcontractor to a prime government contractor?

 Are you a small business looking to become a subcontractor to a prime government contractor?
 Or have you already signed on to be a subcontractor and are looking to streamline your operational processes?
-Here are some steps to follow:
+Here are some tips on subcontract management in government contracting:

 Step 1.
 Get your official paperwork in order